School Policies & General Information

 A written record will be kept of all instances of serious misbehaviour.
 Parents will be communicated with at an early stage rather than a later one.
 The parents concerned will be invited to the school to discuss their child’s behaviour issues with the class teacher and principal.

-Aggressive threatening or violent behaviour towards a Teacher or pupil will be regarded as serious misbehaviour.
+Aggressive, threatening or violent behaviour towards a teacher, staff member or pupil will be regarded as serious misbehaviour.

 Bullying will be regarded as serious misbehaviour.

 Where there are repeated instances of serious misbehaviour, the Chairperson of the Board of Management will be informed and the parents will be requested in writing to attend at the school to meet the Chairperson and the Principal.
 If the parents do not give an undertaking that the pupil will behave in an acceptable manner in the future the pupil may have to be suspended for a temporary period.
+The Board of Management of Goleen NS has the authority to suspend a pupil.
+A single incident of serious misconduct may also be considered grounds for suspension.
 Suspension will be in accordance with the terms of rules 130(5) of Rules for National Schools.

 Every effort will be made to have an emotionally disturbed child referred for psychological assessment without delay.